 I feel and believe corruption is a cancer, dangerous and pervasive, and you need a surgeon’s touch.
 I happen to be a woman and I happen to be a surgeon, I think that helps very much.

-3. Her goal is to aid her husband’s political career
+3. Always aiding her husband’s political career

 Dr Wan and her husband, Mr Anwar Ibrahim have had a complicated political journey.